woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/woocommerce/woocommerce-gutenberg-products-block/) :)

 Release and roadmap notes available on the [WooCommerce Developers Blog](https://woocommerce.wordpress.com/2019/01/15/woocommerce-blocks-1-3-0-release-notes/)

-== Screenshots ==

-1. The Featured Product Block
-2. Selecting a product for the Featured Product Block
-3. Selecting Products for the Hand-picked Products Block
-4. Selecting categories in the Products By Category block
-5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==